How to make a starter

 Moving on…

-Once your starter is established, keep the lid firmly shut tight and store it in the fridge between uses.
-This puts your starter to sleep whilst you don’t need it.
+Once your starter is established, keep the lid firmly shut tight, if using a Weck jar add the clips only, and store it in the fridge between uses.
+This puts your starter to sleep whilst you do not need it.

 Note: you may have read about or used the ‘float test’ to test if your starter is ready.
 This is not a reliable test and I do not use it.

-Having fed my starter and allowed it time to get active, I assess my starters readiness by stirring it, dispersing the bubbles, and seeing how quickly and heartily the bubbles come back, when they come back quickly and abundantly, she’s ready.
-If I stir the starter and the bubbles disperse and don’t come back immediately, she’s not ready.
+Having fed my starter and allowed it time to get active, I assess my starters readiness by stirring it, dispersing the bubbles, and seeing how quickly and heartily the bubbles come back, when they come back quickly and abundantly, she is ready.
+If I stir the starter and the bubbles disperse and do not come back immediately, she is not ready.

 Refer to the rest of my website for details on how to use and maintain your starter, and to make your first loaf.

-If you like my website and you’d like to support me, click here to buy me a ‘cup of tea’.
+If you like my website and you would like to support me, click here to buy me a ‘cup of tea’.
 Thank you xx